Bee Poop [The Down and Dirty Truth]

 Technically, this activity is know as “cleansing flights”.
 If you look closely, you may see a relieved look on their face?
 Just kidding.

 This activity can be rather frightening to new beekeepers who fear their colony is about to leave but things should quieten down in a few minutes.
+Cleansing and orientation flights are common on warm afternoons and often all the hives do it at the same time.

 Queen Bee Wastes